 Deep Security also gives Healthdirect a new level of visibility into attacks with an intrusion detection and prevention system (IDS/IPS) that meets ASD requirements.
 “If your security is not set up well, you don’t know you are being attacked.
 Cybercriminals can launch botnet attacks from a compromised server.
 That doesn’t happen with Deep Security intrusion prevention,” said Knuth.

-With Deep Security, Healthdirect also centrally manages firewall policies, monitors applications in real time for unexpected changes, and inspects logs for suspicious behaviour—all with a single product.
+With Deep Security, Healthdirect also centrally manages firewall policies, monitors applications in real time for unexpected changes, and inspects logs for suspicious behavior—all with a single product.
 Healthdirect also protects corporate endpoints with Trend Micro Smart Protection for Endpoints, which includes Trend Micro OfficeScan, to help the company bring consistent policies to a hybrid environment of Windows and Mac machines.
 The company has already purchased licenses for personal devices in anticipation of using OfficeScan endpoint protection for a bring-your-own-device (BYOD) program.

 Since re-engineering its platform architecture to accommodate a continuous delivery approach to development, Healthdirect has decommissioned products that don’t work well within an automated environment.
 “It’s painful to rip out and replace products, but that’s what we have to do when something isn’t a good fit,” said Knuth.
 “Deep Security helps Healthdirect achieve rapid innovation.
 It’s one of the products that takes us the least amount of time to manage in our environment.
 We put it in and it just works.
 That’s a testament to a great product,” Knuth added.

 With Deep Security, Healthdirect gains the visibility it needs to satisfy government regulations, keep citizen information safe, and prevent outages.
 In one seven day period, Deep Security IDS/ IPS identified and protected against over 5,000 attacks at Healthdirect.